Dr. Biology: This is Ask A Biologist, a program about the living world, and I'm Dr. Biology.

 Dr. Biology: All right.
 When did you first know you wanted to be a scientist?

-Arvind: I think I'd got to realize that I wanted to be a scientists probably in high school and it was a biology textbook that I was completely engrossed in.
+Arvind: I think I'd got to realize that I wanted to be a scientist probably in high school and it was a biology textbook that I was completely engrossed in.
 And that was the heart that I was looking at.
 And there was something about the heart that just, I don't know, I just loved looking at that image of the heart and going, wow, this is all the chambers and this is what it does.
-Isn't it fascinating.
+Isn't it fascinating?

 Dr. Biology: So you went from that and now you're all the way into viruses?

 Arvind: I guess.
-So you know, life is a weird journey and the journey is never straight forward.
+So you know, life is a weird journey and the journey is never straightforward.
 And the life we live, we've got peer pressure, family pressure, a variety of different things.
-And our families, at times, they've already decided a career path for us.
+And our families, at times, they've already decided on a career path for us.
 But then there are renegade individuals like myself who think I don't think I want to do that.
 And you end up doing something totally different and you realize that you're doing something totally different because you love it and it's not for the money.
 So you're turning your hobby into a job.
-And if you can do that, I think you fulfilled living because you're happy everyday you're doing what you really want to do.
+And if you can do that, I think you fulfilled living because you're happy every day you're doing what you really want to do.

 Dr. Biology: Now that you're happy.
 I'm sorry to say I'm going to take it all away.
 I'm going to take away all the researching you're doing.
-I know that you are at a university and almost all of us love to teach, so I'm going take away teaching.
+I know that you are at a university and almost all of us love to teach, so I'm going to take away teaching.
 And since I know you're a world traveler, I'm going to take away the fact that you can't be a professional traveler.
 I'm not gonna let you do that.
 If I take all those things away from you, what would you be or what would you do?

 Arvind: If you took all of that away from me.
-I would probably be content living in the mountains, climbing, hiking, and just subsist.
+I would probably be content living in the mountains, climbing, hiking, and just subsisting.
 I guess I could easily be a farmer.
 There's part of me that thinks that could be a small subsistence farmer, living out in the hills, have a small paddock where I can tend to a few sheep and actually live an active life.
 I think that is something that's important for me.